[Copilot Studio] Tried generating .pptx/.xlsx from scratch with Code Interpreter

 Source: Use code interpreter in a prompt to generate and execute Python code | Microsoft Learn

-3. Natively Generating Excel
+3. Generating Excel Natively

 1. Create a sheet named "ARR Summary".
-Put headers "Company Name" and "ARR (millions JPY)" in A1:B1, and enter CloudNova 1950 / StreamForge 1300 / Datapeak 2810 in A2:B4.
+Put headers "Company Name" and "ARR (million yen)" in A1:B1, and enter CloudNova 1950 / StreamForge 1300 / Datapeak 2810 in A2:B4.

 Do not use any values not listed here.

-One thing I noticed here.
+One observation here.

-4. Natively Generating PowerPoint
+4. Generating PowerPoint Natively

-CloudNova: ARR 1950, NRR 120, Operating Profit Margin 13.5
+CloudNova: ARR 1950, NRR 120, Operating profit margin 13.5

-StreamForge: ARR 1300, NRR 109, Operating Profit Margin 1.0
+StreamForge: ARR 1300, NRR 109, Operating profit margin 1.0

-Datapeak: ARR 2810, NRR 128, Operating Profit Margin 19.0
+Datapeak: ARR 2810, NRR 128, Operating profit margin 19.0

 The code interpreter executed python-pptx (a Python library for manipulating PowerPoint files).